ome/ngff/rfc/3/index.md

 supporting a file format and the burden on implementations.

-Comments on the [pull request adding this proposal][this pr] and on the related pull request [updating the specification text][implementation] have indeed centered on this complexity.
+Comments on the [pull request adding this proposal][this pr] and on the related pull request [updating the specification text][spec update] have indeed centered on this complexity.

 One particular concern that has been voiced is that in general,